svigneshwaran96/svigneshwaran96/README.md

  📖 Learning about **Machine Learning** and using it to forecast predictions.

- 👀 Seeking opportunities to collaborate on projects involving **Data science and Data analysis.**
+ 👀 Seeking opportunities to collaborate on projects involving **AI Machine learning ,Data science ,Data analysis and Generative AI.**

  💬 Ask me about **Machine Learning, NLP, Deep learning, Python,Visualization and Database like SQL and MongoDB**